Visiting the Garden

-As well as serving a range of teas, coffee, herbal drinks, beer, wine, fresh lemonade and cakes, the Garden Cafe has a winter menu which includes a daily hearty home-made soup served with bread from Hackney’s E5 Bakery, hot chocolate and mulled cider.
-The income from the cafe is the primary funding source for the Garden and along with the Garden and all its programmes, it is managed by the social enterprise ‘Grow Cook Eat’, set up by Dalston residents who helped establish the Garden in 2010.
+The income from the cafe is the primary funding source for the Garden and all its gardening and education programmes and community events.
+The Cafe and Garden are managed by the social enterprise ‘Grow Cook Eat’, set up by Dalston residents who helped establish the Garden in 2010.

 Pavilion and Pineapple House

 We have a big wooden pavilion for shelter from rain with lots of tables and chairs and the Garden’s ‘Pineapple House’ is a large conservatory greenhouse with a wood-burning stove, which everyone is welcome to enjoy in Winter.
 There are also hot water bottles, blankets and Stanley the Cat for keeping warm.